henkelmax/modrepo/docs/minecraft/voicechat/wiki/permissions.md

 ::: danger NOTE
 We don't support **hybrid servers**!
 Please either use only plugins or only mods on your server.

-If you for some reason don't have permission for something that is granted to everyone by default, you might have misconfigured your permissions manager or are using a hybrid server.
+If you for some reason don't have permission for something that is granted to everyone by default, you might have misconfigured your permissions manager or you are using a hybrid server.
 :::